 Schechner earned degrees in physics and the history and philosophy of science from Harvard and Cambridge.
 Before returning to Harvard’s History of Science Department, Schechner was chief curator at the Adler Planetarium in Chicago, and curated exhibits for the Smithsonian Institution, the American Astronomical Society, and the American Physical Society.

 Her books include Comets, Popular Culture, and the Birth of Modern Cosmology (1997), Time and Time Again: How Science and Culture Shape the Past, Present, and Future (2014) and Tangible Things: Making History through Objects (2015, with Laurel Thatcher Ulrich, Ivan Gaskell, and Sarah Carter).
-After years of research into sundials, science, and social change, Sundials and Time Finding Instruments: Hour Angle Dials (2018) will be the first of two interpretive volumes to appear in the series Historic Scientific Instruments of the Adler Planetarium.
+After years of research into sundials, science, and social change, Time of Our Lives: Sundials of the Adler Planetarium (2019) is the first of two interpretive catalogues that set these time-finding instruments in North America's most comprehensive collection into cultural and social context.
 Other projects concern scientific instruments of glass, especially telescopes and optical glass produced or sold in America; colonial astronomy; instrument-making workshop practices in America; and the representation and iconography of astronomers and their instruments in works of art.

 Schechner has served as the Secretary of the Scientific Instrument Commission of the International Union for the History and Philosophy of Science and Technology, and the chair of the Historical Astronomy Division of the American Astronomical Society.
 She is a founding member of the AAS Working Group for the Preservation of Astronomical Heritage.
 She has also served on advisory boards for the Center for History of Science of the Royal Swedish Academy of Sciences, the American Institute of Physics, and other organizations.